 In 2015, The Trust for Public Land (TPL) generated a series of comparisons of urban communities across the country examining their different population sizes, population densities and parkland acreage ratios to those populations.
 While all the cities used in the comparisons were larger than Santa Fe, the measurements can provide an additional benchmark for establishing an appropriate target for a parkland standard for the City.
 The TPL study examined a range of high to low density cities and compared their populations, overall land areas (extracting land areas dedicated to airports), population densities, parkland acres and then measured the parkland acreages to the population.
 Cumulatively, across the range of high, medium and low density cities in the TPL study the median parkland acreage provision was 13.1 park acres per 1,000 residents.
-While Santa Fe is a much smaller and less dense city than any of the TPL listed cities, its parkland acres to population size compared favorably at 13.4 acres per 1,000 residents.
+While Santa Fe is a much smaller and less dense city than any of the TPL listed cities, its parkland acres to population size is less at 10 acres per 1,000 residents if the MRC and special use parks are included.